-Can natural remedies really be harmful?
+Can natural remedies be harmful?

-Greenfield: They can.
+They can.
 For example, there’s been a lot of discussion about elderberry extract recently, because, theoretically, it might contribute to what’s known as “cytokine storm,” which is an overzealous immune system response.

 Cytokines are a type of protein that help launch our bodies’ inflammation and immune-system responses to injury or illness.
 When we get sick, symptoms like congestion, coughing and fever come less from the illness itself than from the body’s response to the infection or virus.